azirbel/website/hugo/content/escape-the-about-page-2.md

   .parentElement;
 ```

-…but `alex.png` was now some random jumble of characters from the database.
+...but `alex.png` was now some random jumble of characters from the database.
 I
 had escaped from the page for about half a day, but now I was back to square 1,
 and nobody had even noticed.